Skip to main content

 • params - SQL parameter object (optional), for parameterized queries

-Return value:
+Return Value:

-Type definition:
+Type Definition:

 interface SqlExecuteResult<T> {

-execSuccess: boolean; // Whether SQL execution succeeded
+execSuccess: boolean; // Whether SQL execution was successful

 }